Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession

-The Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists, also known as the "22 Anti-Taiwan Independence Articles" or the "22 Punishment Articles" is a judicial opinion jointly issued by the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Public Security, the Ministry of State Security, and the Ministry of Justice of the People's Republic of China (PRC) on May 26, 2024.
+The Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists, also known as the "22-Point Anti-Taiwan Independence Articles" or the "22-Point Punishment Articles", is a judicial opinion jointly issued by the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Public Security, the Ministry of State Security, and the Ministry of Justice of the People's Republic of China (PRC) on 26 May 2024.
 It specifies how the Taiwan independence movement is criminalized.

-The Guidelines are guiding documents formulated based on existing laws and regulations such as the Anti-Secession Law, the Criminal Law of the People's Republic of China, and the Criminal Procedure Law of the People's Republic of China.
-The Guidelines mainly target the matters related to cross-strait relations in what the PRC deems as the die-hard "Taiwan independence" elements and participants and organizers of the Taiwan independence movement.
+The Guidelines is a legally binding document formulated based on existing laws and regulations such as the Anti-Secession Law, the Criminal Law of the People's Republic of China, and the Criminal Procedure Law of the People's Republic of China.
+The Guidelines mainly target the matters related to cross-strait relations in what the PRC deems as the diehard "Taiwan independence" separatists and participants and organizers of the Taiwan independence movement.

-The Guidelines stipulate the responsibilities that the judicial and law enforcement agencies of China should fulfill in the judicial process involving the Taiwan independence movement and the punishment of die-hard "Taiwan independence" elements.
-At the same time, it makes provisions on the crimes, penalties, prosecution and judicial procedures related to the Taiwan independence movement and die-hard "Taiwan independence" elements.
+The Guidelines stipulate the responsibilities that the judicial and law enforcement agencies of China should fulfill in the judicial process involving the Taiwan independence movement and the punishment of diehard "Taiwan independence" separatists.
+At the same time, it makes provisions on the crimes, penalties, prosecution and judicial procedures related to the Taiwan independence movement and diehard "Taiwan independence" separatists.
 The provisions mention that the most serious cases of Taiwan independence activism can be sentenced to death, and can also be tried in absentia.